Updated: Jun 14

 So what should we do?

-We’ll add some milk to sweeten it down—more milk and less foam than a cappuccino.
+We'll add milk to sweeten it—more milk and less foam than a cappuccino.

-It has a larger amount of milk, and it became known as café latte–latte, meaning milk.
+It has a more significant amount of milk and became known as café latte–latte, meaning milk.

 Is there a typical ratio of the café latte?

 It varies – one espresso, two milk, would be a typical latte, or one espresso, two milk, and one foam, in the other variety.

 The size of the cup you put the coffee in makes a tremendous difference.